Mujibul Haque: Early life

-Haque was born on 1 September 1953 to Abdul Malek and Harunnessa in Kajala Madhyapara, Tarail Upazila, Kishoreganj District, East Bengal, Pakistan.
+Mujibul Haque was born on 1 September 1953 to Abdul Malek and Harunnessa in Kajala Madhyapara, Tarail Upazila, Kishoreganj District, East Bengal, Pakistan.
 He completed his SSC in 1970 and HSC in 1972.
 He was a member of the Mukti Bahini and fought in the Bangladesh Liberation war in Sector-11.
 In 1980, he graduated from the University of Dhaka with a law degree and a master's degree in 1981.

 Career

-Haque was elected president of the Kishoreganj District unit of Jatiya Party.
-He was elected to parliament as a candidate of Jatiya Party from Kishoreganj-4 in 1986.
+Mujibul Haque was elected president of the Kishoreganj District unit of the Jatiya Party.
+He was elected to parliament as a candidate of the Jatiya Party from Kishoreganj-4 in 1986.
 He was re-elected in 1988.
-From August 1987 to 1988, he served as the Deputy Minister of Land.
+From August 1987 to 1988, he served as the deputy minister of land.
 He was elected to parliament again in 2008, 2014 and 2018.
-From 21 November 2013 to 12 January 2014, he was the State Minister of Youth and Sports.
-Then he served as the State Minister of Labor and Employment during 2014–2019.
+From 21 November 2013 to 12 January 2014, he was the state minister of youth and sports.
+Then he served as the state minister of labor and employment from 2014 to 2019.

-Upon the death of Ziauddin Ahmed Bablu, Haque was appointed as the Secretary General of Jatiya Party in October 2021.
+Upon the death of Ziauddin Ahmed Bablu, Mujibul Haque was appointed as the secretary general of the Jatiya Party in October 2021.

 Personal life

-Haque is married to Rokhsana Kader.
+Mujibul Haque is married to Rokhsana Kader.
 Together they have two sons, Ziaul Haque and Israrul Haque.